Note: This trip was made in December 2018.

 Standing in front of the cliff face, observing the potholes holes, made me wonder how are these holes formed.
 As I read on the information found at the site, there are two possible reasons.
 First, the Liwu River continued down cutting, they were hollowed out of the marble by the abrasion effect of the river sand in the water.
-Second, they are outlets for ground water seeped out from cracks in the rock and the holes were formed over time as the rock erode.
-The potholes on the cliff reminds of the potholes I saw at En Gedi National Park at Israel.
+Second, they are outlets for groundwater seeped out from cracks in the rock and the holes were formed over time as the rock erodes.
+The potholes on the cliff remind of the potholes I saw at En Gedi National Park at Israel.

 We spent quite a bit of time, enjoying the scenic view, awe by the beauty of nature which will probably look different twenty years from now.